petarprib/react-youtube/README.md

 It contains most basic functionalities.
 Some improvements and features might be added over time.

-The layout and design are perhaps undesirably Bootstrap-heavy since I wanted to spend more time and effort on the JavaScript/React side of things, but I will have more complete and CSS-dominant projects in the future.
+The layout and design are perhaps undesirably Bootstrap-heavy since I wanted to spend more time and effort on the JavaScript/React side of things, but I will have more complete and CSS-dominant projects in the future, such as the [Restaurant](https://github.com/petarprib/restaurant) repository.

 ## Demos